Arlodotexe/windows-interact/README.md

 I am working on fixing one last major bug with the new PowerShell session manager.
 After this, 1.1.8 should be ready for primetime

 New in version (1.1.8):
- - Added `Win.get.audioDevices.output.isPlaying`.
-Windows-interact can now detect if audio is playing!
  - Added `Win.process.getPidByWindowTitle()`
  - `Win.PowerShell()` now has a built in session manager!
    - `Win.PowerShell.addCommand()` to issue a new command